twallema/pySODM/docs/workflow.md

 ## Modeling and Calibration Workflow

-In this tutorial, we'll set up a simple SIR disease model and calibrate its basic reproduction number to a synthetically generated dataset.
+In this tutorial, we'll use the simple SIR disease model without dimensions from the [quickstart](quickstart.md) tutorial and calibrate its basic reproduction number to a synthetically generated dataset.
 We'll then asses what happens if the pathogen's infectivity is lowered by means of preventive measures.
-By using a simple model, we can focus on the general workflow and on the most important functions of `pySODM`, which will be similar in the more research-driven [enzyme kinetics](enzyme_kinetics.md) and [Influenza tutorials](influenza_1718.md) available on this documentation website.

-This tutorial introduces the user to a typical workflow, constituting the following steps,
+This tutorial steps you through a typical workflow constituting the following steps,

 1. Import dependencies
 2. Load the dataset
 3. Load/Define a model
 4. Initialize the model
-5. Perform a frequentist optimization
-6. Perform a bayesian optimization
+5. Calibrate the model (PSO/NM + MCMC)
-7. Visualize the result
+6. Visualize the goodness-of-fit

-This tutorial can be reproduced using `~/tutorials/workflow/workflow.py`
+7. Perform a scenario analysis

+By using a simple model, we can focus on the general workflow and on the most important functions of pySODM, which will be similar in the more research-driven [enzyme kinetics](enzyme_kinetics.md) and [Influenza](influenza_1718.md) case studies available on this documentation website.
+This tutorial can be reproduced using `~/tutorials/SIR/workflow_tutorial.py`

 ### Import dependencies